jmkaluzka/inventory_management/README.md

 # Inventory management

-To work on this repository it is recommended to use the virtualenvwrapper.
-Makefile simplifies django commands like creating admin, migrations and so on.
+To work on this repository it is recommended to use the virtualenvwrapper and installation script.
 ## Installation

 ### Install script